JJ/issue-greeting-action/README.md

-# First Interaction
+# Greeting for first pull request

-An action for filtering pull requests and issues from first-time contributors.
+Greets pull requests, using metadata such as user name.
+Forked from [`actions/first interaction`](https://github.com/actions/first-interaction)

 # Usage